Springe direkt zu Inhalt

 FAQs about the application process

-The application deadline for the 2024 FSGS and EXC Temporal Communities call has passed.
-The 2025 call will be published in the fall of 2024.
+The application deadline for the 2026 FSGS call has passed.
+The 2027 call will be published in the fall of 2026.

-1. What kind of language proficiency do I need to prove in order to apply at FSGS / EXC TC, and how can I prove it?
+1. What level of language proficiency do I need to demonstrate in order to apply to the FSGS, and how can I provide proof of it?

-2. I cannot provide the necessary language proficiency in English and German in time for the application deadline, but I am currently taking classes and am about to receive the necessary certificates.
-By when may I upload these?
+2. I am unable to provide the required proof of English and German language proficiency by the application deadline, but I am currently attending language courses and will soon obtain the necessary certificates.
+Until when can I upload them?

 3. May I write my dissertation in English?
-What part of the doctoral studies program will be in German?
+Which parts of the doctoral programme are conducted in German?

-4. I do not have a master’s degree from a European university.
-How can I find out whether I qualify for the doctoral studies program?
+4. I do not hold a Master’s degree from a European university.
+How can I find out whether I am eligible for the doctoral programme?

-5. I am currently working on a master’s degree in a philological field relevant to the graduate school, but I am not yet finished.
-May I still apply?
-By when do I need to finish my master’s degree?
-What do I need to upload at this point?
+5. I am currently completing a Master’s degree in a philological field relevant to the Graduate School, but I have not yet finished it.
+Am I still eligible to apply?
+By when do I need to have completed my degree, and which documents must I upload at this stage?

-6. What kind of work sample should I submit with my application?
-May I upload a non-academic text, e.g. a translation or a short story?
+6. What type of writing sample should I submit with my application?
+May I also upload a non-academic text, such as a translation or a short story?

-7. May the letters of recommendation be submitted separately from my other documents, directly by the author?
-Does the same deadline apply as for the rest of my documents?
+7. May the letters of recommendation be submitted separately from my other application documents, directly by the referees?
+Does the same deadline apply as for the other materials?

 8. May I submit my application via email?